EyasuTeshome/shifttracker/job-search/update-your-job-searching-plan-and-set-SMART-goals.md

 ## Description

 In this exercise, you will review and update your job searching plan considering two areas: sending job applications and interview preparation.
-You will analyze networking and working on side projects later this week.
+You will work on the two other areas (networking and working on side projects) later this week.

 ### Why is important to update your job searching plan?